Gary Rowett: Stoke City

 Rowett was appointed Stoke City manager on 22 May 2018, signing a three-year contract, with Stoke paying Derby around £2m in compensation.
 Stoke, having been relegated from the Premier League the previous season gave Rowett a large transfer budget.
 The players he brought in were goalkeeper Adam Federici, experienced centre back Ashley Williams, full-back Cuco Martina, midfielders Sam Clucas, Peter Etebo and Ryan Woods, wingers Tom Ince and James McClean and forward Benik Afobe.
 The team made a poor start to the campaign winning only two of their opening ten matches.
 Stoke won back-to-back games at the beginning of October against Bolton Wanderers and Norwich City before losing to Rowett's old club Birmingham.
 City then went ten games unbeaten through November and December but made little progress up the table as Stoke drew six of them, conceding late equalisers on three occasions.
 Stoke's run was ended by another defeat to Birmingham on Boxing Day.
 After poor results against Bolton Wanderers and Bristol City supporters began to call for Rowett's departure.
 Rowett's contract with Stoke was terminated by the club on 8 January 2019.

 Millwall

 On 21 October 2019, Rowett was appointed as the new Millwall manager, succeeding Neil Harris, who left after more than four years in the post.
 On his debut five days later, the team won 2–0 at home to his previous club Stoke.
 After finishing 8th, 11th and 9th in his first three seasons, he signed a new contract of undisclosed length in July 2022.
+In October 2023, Rowett left Millwall by mutual consent.

+Return to Birmingham City

+On 19 March 2024, Rowett returned to Birmingham City as interim manager until the end of the 2023–24 season, after incumbent manager Tony Mowbray took medical leave for the remainder of the season.
+Rowett oversaw the club's remaining eight league matches, winning three times, which was ultimately not enough to prevent relegation to League One on the final day of the season.

+Oxford United

+On 20 December 2024, Rowett was appointed head coach of Championship club Oxford United, replacing Des Buckingham, and won his first three games in charge.
+Six unbeaten matches, leading to a points return of twelve points, saw Rowett named EFL Championship Manager of the Month for January 2025.